 Sakura Watch

-Stay tuned for the latest updates and photos on the Sen Cherry Tree Allée for Spring 2024.
-As Illinois weather transitions between winter and spring, we want to share that this recent weather has been challenging for the cherry blossoms.
+Stay tuned for the latest updates and photos on the Sen Cherry Tree Allée for Spring 2025.
 Like humans, each tree has a life of its own and will do their best to greet visitors when they feel ready.
 Please enjoy the beauty of the gardens as they transition through the seasons!
 Follow Japan House on Facebook or Instagram and share your photos by tagging @japanhouseuofi or #japanhouseuofi!

 Visitor Safety and Etiquette